MiWeiss/licenseplate/README.md

 Before that's set up, feel free to build the application from source (`npm run build`) and manually add it to chrome (extensions -> enable developer mode -> load unpacked).

 ## Features
 Licenseplate adds an alertbar when browsing any repository, indicating the license state (panic, warn, chill) and additional information, such as the permissions, conditions and limitation of the repositories license.
-Repos and owners can be excluded from such analysis, thus not spamming views of frequently visited repositories.
+Repos and owners can be excluded from such analysis, avoiding to spam views of frequently visited repositories.
 In addition, licenseplate provides an issue template to request licenses on repositories without license.
 Check the [roadmap](#next-steps-and-roadmap) for the next planned features, amongst which are proper docs :innocent:.